-Survey research may have its roots in English and American "social surveys" conducted around the turn of the 20th century by researchers and reformers who wanted to document the extent of social problems such as poverty (Converse, 1987).
+Survey research may have its roots in English and American "social surveys" conducted around the turn of the 20th century by researchers and reformers who wanted to document the extent of social problems such as poverty (Converse, 1987)1.
 By the 1930s, the US government was conducting surveys to document economic and social conditions in the country.
 The need to draw conclusions about the entire population helped spur advances in sampling procedures.
 At about the same time, several researchers who had already made a name for themselves in market research, studying consumer preferences for American businesses, turned their attention to election polling.
 A watershed event was the presidential election of 1936 between Alf Landon and Franklin Roosevelt.
 A magazine called Literary Digest conducted a survey by sending ballots (which were also subscription requests) to millions of Americans.
 Based on this "straw poll," the editors predicted that Landon would win in a landslide.
 At the same time, the new pollsters were using scientific methods with much smaller samples to predict just the opposite-that Roosevelt would win in a landslide.
 In fact, one of them, George Gallup, publicly criticized the methods of Literary Digest before the election and all but guaranteed that his prediction would be correct.
-And of course, it was, demonstrating the effectiveness of careful survey methodology (We will consider the reasons that Gallup was right later in this chapter).
-Gallup's demonstration of the power of careful survey methods led later researchers to to local, and in 1948, the first national election survey by the Survey Research Center at the University of Michigan.
-This work eventually became the American National Election Studies (https://electionstudies.org/) as a collaboration of Stanford University and the University of Michigan, and these studies continue today.
+And of course it was.
+(We will consider the reasons that Gallup was right later in this chapter.)
+Interest in surveying around election times has led to several long-term projects, notably the Canadian Election Studies which has measured opinions of Canadian voters around federal elections since 1965.
+Anyone can access the data and read about the results of the experiments in these studies (see http://ces-eec.arts.ubc.ca/)